AMC Hornet: American GFS

+Camioneta Automática

 New for 1977 was VAM's first station wagon that was not an economy-based model, the first in 17 years.
-This model was not a new trim level, but a package included with the order of the automatic transmission.
-Like the American GFS, the engine changed from the 258 CID I6 to the 282 CID version with a 3.07:1 rear differential gear ratio.
-Like the American ECD, it shared the column-mounted gearshift, high-trim-upholstered bench seats (fold-down rear unit), and special door panels.
-Shared with both luxury sedans were power brakes, power steering, heavy-duty suspension, bumper guards, full bright molding package, luxury wheel covers, "4.6" emblems (GFS only), tinted windshield, luxury steering wheel, electric analog clock, parcel shelf, full light group (except reading dome light) as well as other updates for the model year.
-This created a luxury wagon for the first time in VAM's lineup.
+This was included with the optional automatic transmission.
+Like the American GFS, the engine changed from the 282 CID to the 282 CID I6 version with a 3.07:1 rear differential gear ratio.
+Like the American ECD, it shared the column-mounted gearshift, high-trimmed-upholstered bench seats (with a fold-down rear unit), and special door panels.
+Shared with both luxury sedans were power brakes, power steering, heavy-duty suspension, bumper guards, full bright molding package, luxury wheel covers, "4.6" emblems (GFS only), tinted windshield, luxury steering wheel, electric analog clock, parcel shelf, full light group (except reading dome light), as well as other updates for the model year.
+This introduced a luxury wagon to VAM's lineup for the first time.
 However, the low-priced base wagon was no longer available with an automatic transmission.
 VAM wagons with this package did not have a name because it was not a trim level, but VAM and printed materials described it as the "Camioneta Automática" (automatic wagon).
-Starting in 1979, and based on the U.S. market Concord station wagon, it was officially named "American DL".
+Starting in 1979, and based on the U.S. market Concord station wagon, it was now named "American DL".